cvasii23/89revolution/README.md

 (work in progress)
 # Analytics on the Indictment of the Romanian 1989 Revolution Trial

-After more than 30 years, the Romanian 1989 Trial has started.
+After almost 30 years, the Romanian 1989 Trial has started.
 A 198 pages short version of the Indictment has been made publicly available in pdf format.
 I have performed some analytics on the document

 * __graph.ipynb__ is a  social graph approach.
 The nodes represent the people mentioned within the document, and the edge values are the number of co-occurences of each pair of characters (defendants, suspects, etc) in a paragraph.